-The Australian Bone Marrow Donor Registry (ABMDR) is bound by the the Commonwealth privacy law, the Privacy Act 1988.
+The Australian Bone Marrow Donor Registry (ABMDR) is bound by the Commonwealth privacy law, the Privacy Act 1988.
 This Act includes the Australian Privacy Principles that set out how the private sector organisations should collect, use, keep secure and disclose personal information.

 These principles also give individuals a right to know what information an organisation holds about them and the right to amend it if it is incorrect.
 There are special provisions for sensitive information, which includes health information.